boystrange/ProgramVerification/src/Chapter/Imp/BigStep.lagda.md

 ## Properties

-First we show that the convergence predicate is non trivial, namely that there exist commands that do not produce any final state as the result of their computation;
+First we show that the convergence predicate is non trivial, namely that there exist commands that do not produce any final state as the result of their execution;
 the simplest ones are of the shape `WHILE B true DO c `, for any `c ∈ Com`.

 ```